Minibatch and Local SGD: Algorithmic Stability and Linear Speedup in Generalization: Generalization of Minibatch SGD

 In this section, we consider the minibatch SGD for convex, strongly convex and nonconvex problems.
 Minibatch SGD is implemented in several rounds/iterations.
 Let $\bw_1\in\wcal$ be an initial point.
 At the $t$-th round, minibatch SGD randomly draws (with replacement) $b$ numbers $i_{t,1},\ldots,i_{t,b}$ independently from the uniform distribution over $[n]$, where $b\in[n]$ is the batch size.
 Then it updates $\{\bw_t\}$ by ($t\in[R]=\{1,2,\ldots,R\}$)

 where $\{\eta_t\}$ is a positive step size sequence.
 If $b=1$, then Eq. \eqref{sgd} recovers the vanilla SGD.
 If $b=n$, the above scheme is still different from gradient descent since we consider selection with replacement.
 For simplicity, we always assume $b\geq2$.
-We summarize the results of minibatch SGD in Table \ref{tab:mini}, where we consider smooth problems and ignore constant factors.
-We use big $O$ notations to hide any constants independent of $T,m,t,\mu$ and $n$.
-For example, we absorb the smoothness parameter $L$ and $\|\bw^*\|^2$ in the big $O$ notation.
+We summarize the results of minibatch SGD in Table \ref{tab:mini}.